Child Law Solicitors London

 Child Arrangements Orders

-After the breakdown of a marriage, the key issues to be decided in connection with the children are with whom they will primarily live and how much time (if any) they will spend with the other parent.
+The key issues to be decided in connection with children following the breakdown of a marriage are with whom they will primarily live and how much time (if any) they will spend with the other parent.

 A child arrangements order means an order directing with whom a child is to live (a child arrangements ‘lives with’ order) and with whom a child is to spend time or otherwise have contact (a child arrangements ‘spends time with’ order).
 Thus, whilst a ‘lives with’ order confirms with whom a child is to live, a ‘spends time with’ order deals with whom the child is to see or otherwise have contact.
 Such order could be either direct (face to face contact whether on a visiting or staying/overnight basis) or indirect (by letter, telephone, email, text, Skype, FaceTime etc).